 - Blue Moon Acres – Pennington Farm: Wednesday – Friday from 9 am – 6 pm, and Saturday and Sunday from 9 am – 5 pm.

 - Sergeantsville Farmers Market: Saturdays 8:30 – noon, Routes 604 and 12.
-Starting May 11 through end of October.
+Starting in May and running through end of October.

 - Stockton Market: Fridays 3 – 7 pm, Saturdays 9 am – 4 pm, Sundays 10 am – 4 pm, on Bridge St. in Stockton, NJ.
 Year-round and indoor.

 - Frenchtown Farmers’ Market: Sundays 10 am – 2 pm, in the parking lot of Kathee’s General Store at 4 Kingwood Avenue in Frenchtown, NJ.
-Beginning June 2 until October 27.
+Beginning early June and running through October.

 For more information on New Jersey markets in nearby Mercer County, see the State of New Jersey’s site, Jersey Fresh.